TRIAD Governmental Systems, Inc.

 In their Security Analysis of the Democracy Live Online Voting System, Michael A. Specter and J. Alex Halderman, who did not review the ABMT system, note that an attacker could “encode false votes within barcodes, so that the ballot appears (to a human) to be marked for the voter’s selected candidate but will be counted by an optical scanner as a vote for a different candidate.”
 Bar codes and QR codes are not readable by humans and, as Specter and Halderman point out, a summary ballot could appear to the voter to be the same selections the voter made; however, when remade onto scannable ballot stock, the bar code or QR code could transpose the voter’s actual selections for those of the hacker’s choice.

-Triad GSI was founded by the Rapp family and is currently run by Brett Rapp.
-Triad GSI created the Butterfly Ballot used in Palm Beach County, Florida in the 2000 election.
+Triad GSI was founded by the Rapp family and produced the Butterfly Ballot used in the 2000 election.